Babble Tracker Quickstart

 - Sides of your cheeks when puffed

-- Don't worry if the image is flipped - mirroring options are available at the bottom of the cam tab
+- Don't worry if the image is flipped - mirroring options are available in the "Face Camera Settings" dropdown

 - Switch to tracking mode